sbnb-io/sbnb/README.md

 - **Built with Buildroot** – sbnb Linux is created using Buildroot with the br2-external mechanism, keeping sbnb customizations separate for easier maintenance and rolling updates.
 - **Configuration on Boot** – sbnb Linux reads the `sbnb.conf` file from a USB dongle during boot to customize the environment.
 - **Runs in Memory** – sbnb Linux doesn’t install on system disks but runs in memory, similar to liveCDs.
 A simple power cycle restores the server to its original state, enhancing resilience.
+- **Immutable Design** – Sbnb Linux is an immutable, read-only Unified Kernel Image (UKI), enabling straightforward image signing and attestation.
+This design makes the system resistant to corruption or tampering ("unbreakable").
 - **Remote Access** – A Tailscale tunnel is established during boot, allowing remote access.
 The Tailscale key is specified in the `sbnb.conf` file.
 - **Confidential Computing** – The sbnb Linux kernel supports Confidential Computing (CC) with the latest CPU and Secure Processor microcode updates applied at boot.
 Currently, only AMD SEV-SNP is supported.
 - **Flexible Environment** – sbnb Linux includes scripts to start Docker containers, allowing users to switch from the minimal environment to distributions like Debian, Ubuntu, CentOS, Alpine, and more.